-Go Active or Stay Passive: Investment Trusts, Financial Innovation and Diversification in Belgium’s Early Days
+Go Active or Stay Passive: Investment Trust, Financial Innovation and Diversification in Belgium's early days

 Keywords: Diversification, Investment trusts, Financial innovation, Price anchoring